 The §5311 funds can be used for the costs of transit planning activities, transit operations and purchase of capital equipment or facilities to aid in provision of transit services in rural areas, as well as provide funds for state-level administration.
-Federal regulation requires that 15% of these funds be reserved each year to support an Intercity Bus Program, unless the Governor of a state certifies that intercity bus needs in the state are being met.
+Federal regulation requires that 15% of these funds be reserved each year to support an Intercity Bus Program, unless the Governor of a state certifies, after consultation, that intercity bus needs in the state are being met.
+If the Governor were to certify that the intercity bus service needs of the state are adequately met, then the Governor must certify in each apportionment year that the state does not program the required percentage of funds.
+The state may include more than one apportionment year in a certification.